OUR USERS HAVE BEEN HIRED BY

 - Ease of writing with expert job-specific resume wording suggestions

-- Cover Letter Templates: ResumeHelp’s cover letter templates give you a fast start to writing a cover letter.
+- Cover Letter Templates: ResumeHelp’s templates give you a fast start to writing a cover letter.

-- Cover Letter Format: Our experts will provide you with everything you need to know about cover letter formats, and help you create an organized layout for your letter.
+- Cover Letter Format: Our experts will provide you with everything you need to know about formats and help you create an organized layout for your letter.

-- How Long Should a Cover Letter Be?: Learn the perfect cover letter length so you don’t make a cover letter too short or too long.
+- How Long Should a Cover Letter Be?: Learn the perfect cover letter length so you don’t make it too short or too long.

 - What to Include in a Cover Letter: Following expert tips from ResumeHelp, you will know exactly what to include in your professional cover letter.

-- Cover Letter Heading: Learn about what information is critical to include in your cover letter heading.
+- Cover Letter Heading: Learn what information is critical to include in your heading and stand out from other applicants.

-- Cover Letter Layout: Following the right cover letter layout will ensure that a hiring manager can read your letter with ease.
+- Cover Letter Layout: Following the right layout will ensure that a hiring manager can easily read your letter.

-- Email Cover Letter: Did you know that there are different rules to follow when submitting your resume by email?
+- Email Cover Letter: Did you know there are different rules to follow when emailing your resume and cover letter?

 If you really want to make sure the hiring manager is paying attention to your cover letter, there are a few things you can do to make it really stand out.